-All Oasis Overland trucks are fitted with seat belts.
+All Oasis Overland trucks are fitted with seatbelts.
 For your own safety and security we recommend that travellers wear these at all times whilst the vehicle is moving.
+Our overland trucks in Africa also have a 'beach area' which is a chill out zone to be used when the truck is not moving.